 Use your centralized data to create dashboards that give you the sales, marketing and finance information you need at a glance.
-Customisation functionality means you can create unique dashboards for each person based on the data they need.
+Customization functionality means you can create unique dashboards for each person based on the data they need.
 Gain insight and analyze trends faster, easier and in real time.

-To optimise your online retail business for omnichannel operations, you need to find the best ERP solution for your business needs.
+To optimize your online retail business for omnichannel operations, you need to find the best ERP solution for your business needs.
 Adding an ERP to your tech stack can be a big jump in sophistication — which can add some complexity but also adds many benefits, like:

 The most important thing?
 Make sure you find an ERP that integrates with your ecommerce platform.
 BigCommerce has pre-built integrations with several ERP solutions; find out more here.